Events

 Capital Killers

 A young woman serves a plate of hooligan to her mother in their Douglas beach cabin.
 The mother convulses and dies.
 Did the daughter commit matricide?
 Or did her lover poison the fish without her knowledge?
 Find the answers to this and more on the Death in Douglas: True Crime Tour.
 Participants will walk about 2 miles while hearing about seven murder cases in Douglas and Treadwell from the first half of the Twentieth Century.
 This tour starts and ends in Douglas and is led by former Juneau crime reporters, Ed Schoenfeld and Betsy Longenbaugh.
+Reservations required at 907-586-3572.

 Ticket price, $31.50, includes admission to the City Museum and a 20 percent discount on select items in the museum store.
 Space is limited to 15 participants.
 This tour is recommended for adults and may be suitable for mature teens.